jesperkha/Fizz/docs/cmd.md

 **Info flags**

-- `--help` to print information on how to use the program and also all available flags
+- `--help` print information on how to use the program and also all available flags
 - `--version` print the version of the program

 <br>